-Designed and made by Heaton, Butler & Bayne of London and dedicated on 10 July 1912.
-Jesus is shown in priestly garments with his hand raised in blessing.
-The vicar, M. R. Bethune wrote in the Parish Paper of April 1912:
+East Window: Designed and made by Heaton, Butler & Bayne of London.
+Dedicated on 10 July 1912.
+Jesus is in priestly garments with his hand raised in blessing.
+The vicar, M. R. Bethune wrote in the Parish Magazine of April 1912: